Topology of leaves for minimal laminations by hyperbolic surfaces: Introduction

 \begin{remark} Foliations of codimension one do not have this flexibility, at least in enough regularity.
 In fact, for a foliation by surfaces of a closed 3-manifold by surfaces of finite type, either all leaves are simply connected or there are infinitely many leaves which are not.
 This will be explained in Proposition~\ref{rem.obstminimalfol} (see also Remark~\ref{rem.obssuspS1}). \end{remark}

 All of our examples are solenoids, obtained as the inverse limit $\mathcal{L}$ of an infinite tower

 of finite covers of a compact hyperbolic surface $\Sigma_0$.
 These solenoids are also the object of \cite[Section 2]{Sibony_etc}.
-There, Sibony, Fornaess and Wold prove, among other things, that there is a unique transverse holonomy-invariant measure, and also that there are no harmonic measures other than the one which is totally invariant.
+There, Sibony, Fornaess and Wold prove, among other things, that there is a unique transverse holonomy-invariant measure, and also that there are no harmonic measures other than the one which is totally invariant (see \cite[Theorem 1]{Sibony_etc}, bearing in mind that holonomy-invariant measures are the same as positive closed currents, as explained in \cite{Sullivan_currents}).
 Also, they prove that the laminations we construct embed in $\mathbb{C}\mathbb{P}^3$ (see also \cite{Deroin_plongements} for other results of immersion of laminations inside projective complex spaces).
 On the other hand, it is easy to see that laminations obtained by inverse limits hardly ever embed in a 3-manifold.
 This follows from the more general fact that a minimal lamination by hyperbolic surfaces which admits a holonomy-invariant measure and embeds in a 3-manifold has the following property: either all its leaves are simply connected or none of them are, see Remark \ref{remark-embed}.

 All covering maps $p_n:\Sigma_{n-1}\to \Sigma_n$ are local isometries, and an appropriate control of the geometry of the $\Sigma_n$ will allow us to prescribe the topology of the leaves of $\mathcal{L}$.
 Fornaess, Sibony and Wold construct a lamination where all leaves but one are simply connected.
 In the present work, to be able to construct every possible surface, we need a tighter grip on the properties of the tower, and therefore a better understanding of finite coverings of surfaces.
 The main technical tool is the following statement, of independent interest, concerning covering maps between compact hyperbolic surfaces (which appears in the Appendix, joint with M. Wolff).